 Classes and/or workshops for adults are listed below.

-Click here for the Children’s Schedule of Classes and information about the Winter Art Camp.
+Click here for the Children’s Schedule of Classes and information about Summer Art Camps.

 Click here for information about our instructors.